lg198/psvd-netbooks/README.md

 ## Clone the git repository

 The install scripts are stored in a git repository.
-Run `git clone https://github.com/lg198/pvsd-netbooks.git` to clone it into a folder named `pvsd-netbooks`.
+Run `git clone https://github.com/lg198/pvsd-netbooks.git` to clone the repository into a folder named `pvsd-netbooks`.

 ## Create the USB